Fliplet/fliplet-cli/docs/API/helpers/components.md

 ## 4. Copy the interface configuration

-Copy all contents of the `configuration` property of your helper JS code and paste it in the `js/interface.js` file of the component folder in the contents of the `Fliplet.Widget.generateInterface` function you will find in the boilerplate:
+Copy all contents of the `configuration` property of your helper JS code and paste it into the `js/interface.js`` file of the component folder in the contents of the `Fliplet.Widget.generateInterface` function you will find in the boilerplate:

 ```js
 // ---- js/interface.js